Measuring Time: Reception

 Hari Kunzru, in The New York Times, stated that the ending that "meanders to a halt" suits the "melancholy narrative".

 Christine Thomas, writing for the Chicago Tribune, argues that the work was "ambitious" and the work "has potential", but argued that the "technical and archaic diction" hamper the understanding of the characters.

+Kirkus Reviews called the book "unusually rich and rewarding", comparing it to A Portrait of the Artist as a Young Man.